-Unscrupulous financial advisors and brokers victimize investors in many ways.
+Unscrupulous brokers victimize investors in many ways.
 For example, financial professionals may commit securities fraud (where the broker misrepresented what he was selling), recommend unsuitable investments (for example, selling excessively risky investments), engage in churning (trading without permission to generate excessive commissions), trade without authorization, or simply neglect clients and their accounts.